Hemoglobin C, S-C, and E Diseases

 Hemoglobin S-C disease occurs in people who have one copy of the gene for sickle cell disease and one copy of the gene for hemoglobin C disease.
 Hemoglobin S-C disease is more common than hemoglobin C disease, and its symptoms are similar to those of sickle cell disease but milder.
 However, people may have blood in the urine, an enlarged spleen, bleeding into the back of the eye (retinal hemorrhage), and damage to hip joint.

-Blood tests are done for diagnosis of hemoglobin C and S-C disease and E disease.
+Blood tests are done for diagnosis of hemoglobin C, S-C and E disease.
 Doctors examine a sample of blood under a microscope.
 Red blood cells have various abnormal shapes, and other abnormalities can also be seen in the blood samples in people with these diseases.

 Another blood test, called hemoglobin electrophoresis, is also done.
 In electrophoresis, an electrical current is used to separate the different types of hemoglobin and thus detect abnormal hemoglobin.